jasontcrabtree/WIP-2020-Portfolio/work/med-booking-app.md

 1. My initial design process helped uncover useful product insights.
 But, once I started designing in Figma I didn't refer back to those insights nearly enough!
 2. I didn't do enough user research for such a complicated product area.
 I did background and competitor research but further research is essential.
 3. The visual design and branding can be refined.
-Starting from the Apple HIG gave the app has a solid foundation.
-More refinement is needed on the information-heavy screens such as search centre and records.
+Starting from the Apple HIG gave the app a solid foundation.
+More refinement is needed on the information-heavy screens, such as search-centre and records.

 ---